Sustainability

 STEP1: Establish a strong company management system

-For the Brother Group’s approach to the responsible procurement of minerals, we have examined systems and methods to engage in the responsible procurement of minerals since 2014 and have been carrying out conflict minerals surveys on tantalum, tin, gold, and tungsten (3TG) targeting suppliers since 2016.
-Currently, we have established a working group overseen by the Executive Officer in charge of CSR, in which related business units including those in charge of purchasing, law, and CSR affairs participate, as well as the "Work Standard" for mineral procurement surveys to practice the responsible procurement of minerals in a comprehensive manner.
+Currently, under the Responsible Value Chain Subcommittee, a working group has been established with the participation of relevant departments, including those in charge of procurement and legal affairs.
+In addition, a Work Standard for mineral procurement surveys has been formulated to promote responsible mineral sourcing in a comprehensive manner.
 In addition, training is conducted for members in the working group and staff in the procurement and quality control departments responsible for the survey on the responsible procurement of minerals to improve their understanding of our mineral procurement survey initiatives.

 STEP2: Identify and assess risks in the supply chain

 The Brother Group has been carrying out a mineral procurement survey once a year targeting suppliers that supply materials or parts used in the Group's products.
-In this survey, the Group uses the Conflict Minerals Reporting Template (CMRT) provided by the Responsible Minerals Initiative (RMI)*1 to verify the content of the target minerals, identify smelters or refiners (SOR) in the supply chain of the Brother Group, and confirm the state of efforts made by each supplier toward the responsible procurement of minerals.
+In this survey, the Group uses the "Conflict Minerals Reporting Template (CMRT)" as well as "Extended Minerals Reporting Template (EMRT)" provided by the Responsible Minerals Initiative (RMI)*1 to verify the content of the target minerals, identify smelters or refiners (SOR) in the supply chain of the Brother Group, and confirm the state of efforts made by each supplier toward the responsible procurement of minerals.
 Based on the information on SORs included in the Brother Group's supply chain identified as a result of the survey and other information, we conduct a risk assessment for each supplier.

 STEP3: Design and implement a strategy to respond to identified risks